-Previous refusal of permission
+Previous refusal and deferral of permission

-- 10.1 The application is a resubmission of previous application ref: 2019/93303 which related to a development of 267 dwellings and which was refused on 21/05/2021.
-The council's assessment and refusal of that application is a significant material consideration relevant to the council's assessment of the resubmitted application. - 10.2 The previous proposal for 267 dwellings was refused on the basis of the housing mix, which was considered to be overly dominated by 4-bedroom detached dwellings.
-Permission was also refused due to concerns regarding the proposal to translocate the "important" hedgerow within the site, specifically because it had not been adequately demonstrated that this could be achieved without prejudicing its ability to survive.
+10.1 The application is a resubmission of previous application ref: 2019/93303 which related to a development of 267 dwellings and which was refused on 21/05/2021.
+The council's assessment and refusal of that application is a significant material consideration relevant to the council's assessment of the resubmitted application.

-- 10.3 Given the council's clear reasons for refusal, it is appropriate for this committee report to focus on the two main issues pertinent to the council's refusal these matters are considered under the "Housing mix" and "Important hedgerow" headings below.
-This committee report also responds to the comments made by Members on 21/10/2021, and provides commentary relating to other information and amendments submitted by the applicant following the previous refusal of permission, and relating to other material considerations that have emerged in recent months, including the adoption of the council's Open Space SPD and Housebuilder Design Guide SPD in June 2021, the publication of the council's Planning Applications Climate Change Guidance and Biodiversity Net Gain Technical Advice Note in June 2021, the publication of an updated NPPF in July 2021, and the passing of the Environment Act in November 2021. - 10.4 Relevant considerations on the ground (at the application site and its surroundings) have not significantly changed since April/May 2021.
-This further justifies a focus in this committee report on the two main issues pertinent to the council's refusal. - 10.5 Notwithstanding the focus of this committee report, Members are free to consider any planning matters relevant to this application, however careful consideration must be given to the need for consistency in planning decisions, and the risks involved in raising concerns that were not deemed to be reasons for refusal earlier in 2021.
+- 10.2 The previous proposal for 267 dwellings was refused on the basis of the housing mix, which was considered to be overly dominated by 4-bedroom detached dwellings.
+Permission was also refused due to concerns regarding the proposal to translocate the "important" hedgerow within the site, specifically because it had not been adequately demonstrated that this could be achieved without prejudicing its ability to survive. - 10.3 Regarding the current application, Members deferred their decision on 16/12/2021 so that housing mix and hedgerow concerns could be addressed.
+Members also had concerns regarding the number of conditions recommended, and requested sight of fully-worded conditions. - 10.4 This committee report focusses on the two main issues pertinent to the council's refusal these matters are considered under the "Housing mix" and "Important hedgerow" headings below.
+This committee report also responds to the comments made by Members on 21/10/2021 and 16/12/2021, and provides commentary relating to other information and amendments submitted by the applicant following the previous refusal of permission and deferral, and relating to other material considerations that have emerged in recent months, including the adoption of the council's Open Space SPD and Housebuilder Design Guide SPD in June 2021, the publication of the council's Planning Applications Climate Change Guidance and Biodiversity Net Gain Technical Advice Note in June 2021, the publication of an updated NPPF in July 2021, and the passing of the Environment Act in November 2021. - 10.5 Relevant considerations on the ground (at the application site and its surroundings) have not significantly changed since April/May 2021.
+This further justifies a focus in this committee report on the two main issues pertinent to the council's refusal. - 10.6 Notwithstanding the focus of this committee report, Members are free to consider any planning matters relevant to this application, however careful consideration must be given to the need for consistency in planning decisions, and the risks involved in raising concerns that were not deemed to be reasons for refusal earlier in 2021.
 Raising such concerns would not be unlawful (there is no planning legislation that requires planning decisions to adhere to earlier resolutions), however there is an expectation placed upon the council to act reasonably in the execution of its duties as the local planning authority.
 Reference can be made to the Government's guidance regarding the type of behaviour that may give rise to an award of costs against a local planning authority at appeal.
 The Government has stated (in Planning Practice Guidance paragraph: 049, reference ID: 16-049-20140306) that examples of unreasonable behaviour include not determining similar cases in a consistent manner.